mrijken/pytest_nlcov/README.md

 nlcov
 ```

-Optionally a revison can be given
+Optionally a revision can be given

 ```sh
 nlcov main